thingsdb/ThingsDB/connectors/python3/README.md

     When set to `True`, the client will automatically reconnect when a connection is lost.
 If set to `False` and the connection gets lost, one may call the `reconnect()` method to make a new connection.
-Defaults to True.
+Defaults to `True`.
 - *ssl (SSLContext or bool, optional)*:
     Accepts an ssl.SSLContext for creating a secure connection using SSL/TLS.
 This argument may simply be set to `True` in